Come back to the main article here.

 - Wall of Weapons: Instead of relying on brute strength, Link uses his projectiles to create a maze of hitboxes for stage domination.

-Falcon Kick restores the midair jump like it did in Melee, and Raptor Boost can be used to grab ledges, a feature implemented in Brawl
+Captain Falcon is back with a few new recovery options.
+Falcon Kick restores the midair jump like it did in Melee, and Raptor Boost can be used to grab ledges, a feature implemented in Brawl.

 - Lightning Bruiser: He's very fast when wavedashing, dash dancing, moonwalking, and just running.
 He also has strong moves and a great combo game.

 - Meteor Move: Down-air.
 Depending on the hitbox used, it could be either a meteor smash or a spike.
 Side-special has been upgraded from a meteor smash to a spike.

 - Signature Move: Falcon Punch for being visually awesome (although a true pain to successfully land), as well as The Knee (forward aerial), which is an extremely fast and powerful move often used to end combos.